enzedonline/quill-blot-formatter2/README.md

 });
 ```

-> [!NOTE]
+> [!TIP]
-> For all supported options as well as the default see `Options` (/src/Options.ts).
+> For all supported options as well as the default see `Options` ([/src/Options.ts](https://github.com/enzedonline/quill-blot-formatter2/blob/master/src/Options.ts)).<br>
-> Object properties are merged, but array properties override the defaults.
+> Object properties are merged, but array properties override the defaults.<br>
 > To completely disable styles (`overlay.style`, `resize.handleStyle`, etc) set those to `null`

 ## BlotSpec

 > [!NOTE]
-> These notes are here only for those who wish to costomise the default behaviour and work with custom blots. `blotFormatter2` is already compatible with Quill `Image` and `Video` blots, no custom blots need be registered to work with this package.
+> The notes from her on are here only for those who wish to customise the default behaviour and/or work with custom blots. <br>
+> `blotFormatter2` is already compatible with Quill `Image` and `Video` blots, no custom blots or actions need be registered to work with this package.

-The `BlotSpec` (/src/specs/BlotSpec.ts) classes define how `BlotFormatter` interacts with blots.
+The `BlotSpec` ([/src/specs/BlotSpec.ts](https://github.com/enzedonline/quill-blot-formatter2/blob/master/src/specs/BlotSpec.ts)) classes define how `BlotFormatter` interacts with blots.
 They take the `BlotFormatter` as a constructor arg and have the following functions:

 ### `init(): void`
 Called after all specs have been constructed.
 Use this to bind to quill events to determine when to activate a specific spec.